istio/istio.io/content/docs/concepts/security/index.md

 Istio provides fine-grained access control to enable application-level control and auditing on who accesses your service, API, or resource, using a variety of access control mechanisms.
-These include attribute and role-based access control as well as authorization hooks.
+They include attribute and role-based access control as well as authorization hooks.

 Find out more about Istio authorization in the [authorization guide](docs/concepts/security/#authorization)